A Guide to Find the Best New Zealand Online Casinos

 Online Gambling Advertising

-Online Gambling Advertising is Prohibited
+Is Online Gambling Advertising Allowed

-While you can legally gamble at online casinos overseas, any type of advertisement for offshore gambling sites is strictly prohibited in New Zealand.
+While you can legally gamble at online casinos New Zealand overseas, any type of advertisement for offshore gambling sites is strictly prohibited in New Zealand.
 Purposely attempting to promote online gambling is also banned, and if unlucky, it could lead to fines of up to the amount of $10,000.

 Advertisement to prevent or discourage online gambling overseas is allowed, and there are a few additional exceptions such as casual mentions of vacation spots with land-based casinos and so on.

 Staying safe is essential when you gamble online as a New Zealand player, and especially since your own government might not be there for you if you get scammed or accidentally choose a site that isn’t licensed.
 Let’s start with licensing.
-You want an online casino to be licensed by (preferably) one of these licensing agencies:
+You want an online casino to be licensed by (preferably) one of these licensing agencies: UK Gambling Commission (UKGC), Malta Gaming Authority (MGA), Gibraltar Licensing and Regulatory Authority, Alderney Gambling Control Commission, Kahnawake Gaming Commission and Curacao Gaming Control Board.

 You can find licensing information in the terms and conditions provided by the casino, or in the footer of the casino gambling page.
 There, you’ll also find information on where the casino is based, but the licence alone indicates that it’s not in New Zealand since these authorities wouldn’t licence an illegal casino.